Winter storm moves up East Coast

 The weather was so bad in the Triangle area that the Saturday night basketball game between the University of North Carolina and NC State University was postponed until 1 p.m.
 Sunday.

-Two hikers lost for more than a day in a remote section of the Shining Rock Wilderness area of western North Carolina were located late Saturday and a rescue operation was under way, CNN affiliate WLOS reported.
+Two hikers lost for more than a day in a remote section of the Shining Rock Wilderness area of western North Carolina were located late Saturday and airlifted to a hospital, The Asheville Citizen-Times reported.

-The two men went for a day hike Thursday and called authorities Friday morning to report they were lost and off the trail, WLOS reported.
-Besides teams on foot, helicopters with heat-sensitive cameras searched the area, Gov. Roy Cooper said at a news conference Saturday.
+The two men went for a day hike Thursday and called authorities the next morning to report they were lost and off the trail, WLOS reported.
+Besides teams on foot, helicopters with heat-sensitive cameras searched the area, Cooper said at a news conference Saturday.

 The storm that Atlantans were warned about Friday, sending them flocking to the grocery store, didn't pan out for the most part.